toshioendo/hhrt/README.md

 * Each process can use up to one GPU. (to be fixed soon)
 * Only (part of) MPI-1 APIs are supported.
 Especially one-side communication APIs in MPI-2/3 are not supported.
 * Some memory allocation functions, such as valloc, memalign are still missing.
-* Some CUDA features are NOT supported including unified virtual memory, texture cache, Hyper-Q, etc.
+* Some CUDA features are NOT supported including unified memory, texture cache, Hyper-Q, etc.
 * malloc invocations inside CUDA kernel functions are not considered.
 * Global variables (on device or on host) are not targets of swapping, thus they consume memory capacity and may limit the total problem scale.
 * C++ "new" is not supported yet.